abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

 /qt/\*/\*/core/\*.c//
 search for any file having extension name ".c" under **core** directory under any directory being under any directory under **qt** directory on root of filesystem.

-To search somewhere deeper than such up to maximum, add "\*\*", double wildcard asterisks, in the context of intended depth, e.g.
+To search somewhere deeper than such up to maximum, add **\*\*** i.e. double wildcard asterisks, in the context of intended depth, e.g.
 $ l /qt/\*/\*/core/\*\*/meta

 Will find